gomorpheus/morpheus-docs/release_notes/compatibility.rst

 - 5.4.5: Warning: Database indexes added for account_usage and metadata_tag tables.
 Customers with very large account_usage and/or metadata_tag tables (10 million+) may experience slower initial morpheus-ui loading time after upgrading to 5.4.5, as well as additional database load.
 - 5.4.5: 'AVI Load Balancer' renamed to 'NSX Advanced Load Balancer'
 - 5.4.5: Cloud Types disabled by default: Dell, HPE (NOT HPE Oneview), Supermicro and Cloud Foundry.
 Users would still be able to re-enable this clouds in the appliance settings.
 Does not affect existing Clouds.
 - 5.4.5: A10 Load Balancer type has been disabled, and will no longer be an option when adding new Load Balancers.
-Contact |morpheus| if you need to re-enable A10 Load Balancer option.
 This does not affect existing Load Balancers.
 - 5.4.5: |morpheus| Cluster type "Combo Cluster" renamed to "KVM/Docker Cluster"
 - 5.4.5:  Greenfield managed vm's (provisioned with |morpheus|) can no longer be deleted in |morpheus| without removing the actual vm/infrastructure.
 Restriction does not apply to brownfield vm's that have been converted to managed.
 - 5.4.4: The Venafi and AppDynamics integrations are deprecated in v5.4.4 and will be removed in v5.4.5.
 AppDynamic will return as a plugin at a later date.